MysticCraftYT/endb/README.md

 npm install endb
 ```

 By default, data is cached in memory.
-Optionally, install and utilize a "storage adapter".
+Optionally, install and utilize a supported database driver.
-Officially supported adapters are MongoDB, Redis, MySQL, PostgreSQL, and SQLite.
+Officially supported database drivers are MongoDB, Redis, MySQL, PostgreSQL, and SQLite.

 ```shell
 npm install mongodb